-Tompkins County must influence broader state and federal policy discussion to ensure community voices are represented, access to opportunities are expanded, and direct improvements are experienced.
+Food system stakeholders must have a clear channel for influencing broader state and federal policy discussion to ensure community voices are represented, access to opportunities are expanded, and direct improvements are experienced.
 Tompkins County and partner organizations can engage with state and national food justice, land access, food system, agriculture and legislative networks.
 Farm Bill stipulations (including USDA funding for food justice), agricultural property taxation rules and rates, and other agricultural and land-related policies could be considered within this framework.